The Development of Explosions in Axisymmetric Ab Initio Core-Collapse Supernova Simulations of 12-25 $M_\odot$ Stars: Results

 \subsection{Onset of Explosion}

+The evolution of the gain layer and the shock following core bounce is critically dependent on the neutrino heating that occurs in the gain layer.
+The shock is pushed out to larger radii by the increase in the entropy and pressure behind the shock due to neutrino heating, the low-mode oscillations of the shock induced by the SASI, and by the ram pressure produced by the rising turbulent eddies in the convection driven by neutrino heating behind the shock.
+These processes were discussed individually in Sections~\ref{sec:nuconvection}--\ref{sec:turbulentp}.
+Here we discuss the consequence of these processes in the onset of shock revival for our models.

 Immediately following core bounce, the shock radius and the gain surface radius are very nearly coincident, forming a narrow heating layer.
 This is because the post-shock matter is very dense and relatively proton-rich at this time, causing energy losses by neutrino radiation accompanying electron capture to be high, \nue\ absorption on neutrons to be suppressed by the dearth of free neutrons, and \nuebar\ absorption on free protons to be low due to the moderately high post-shock electron degeneracy, which suppresses \nuebar\ production.
 As the shock continues to move outward into lower density matter, energy gain by \nue\ and \nuebar\ absorption on free nucleons begins to dominate over energy loss by the inverse emission processes, and the radius of the gain surface begins to move inward relative to the shock, causing a heating layer to form and widen (see Figure~\ref{fig:early}c).
-This happens as the post-shock densities fall below $\sim$$10^{10}$~\gcc, about 35~ms after bounce for the less massive models and 40~ms after bounce for the more massive models.
-The growth of the heating layer from near zero width is reflected in the heating efficiency, $\eta_{\rm heat}$, shown in Figure~\ref{B12_B25_Heating}a and defined by Equation~(\ref{eta_heat}) as the ratio of the neutrino energy deposition rate in the heating layer divided by the sum of the \nue\ and \nuebar\ luminosities at the gain surface
+This happens as the post-shock densities fall below $\sim 10^{-3}$~\msuns).
+There is some evidence of the increased entropy symptomatic of the neutrino-driven wind, but only for some latitudes, with accretion dominating overall.